Dom-Mitchell/BlackJackCS/README.md

 Player's Choices:
 * Player has two choices they can either **hit** or **stand** depending on hand total
-* If player has < 21, then player can hit or stand
+* If player has <br 21, then player can hit or stand
 * If player has = 21, then player wins unless dealer ties.
 * All ties, dealer wins
 * If player has > 21, then player busts, and dealer wins

 Dealer's Choices:
 * Dealer should be given option to **hit**, depending on hand total
-* If dealer has < 17, then dealer can hit
+* If dealer has <br 17, then dealer can hit
 * If dealers cards = 17 - 21, then dealer wins, unless dealer ties
 * All ties, dealer wins
 * If dealer has > 21, then dealer busts, and player wins